Forward-Operators/prr/README.md

 ## Features

-- Command-line execution of prompts
+- Command-line execution of prompts (now with web UI!)
 - Quick iteration on prompt design and paramter refinement with `watch` command
 - YAML configuration ties prompts to models and their configurations
 - Write prompt-scripts with #!/usr/bin/prr shebang and execute them directly